AdobeDocs/experience-manager-cloud-service.en/help/assets/tagging-management-assets-view.md

 * Tagging allows authors to easily organize dissimilar assets through a common taxonomy.
 Authors can quickly search and organize assets by common tags.

 * Hierarchical tags are extremely flexible and are an excellent way of organizing terms in a logical way.
-Through namespaces, tags, and sub-tags, entire taxonomic systems can be represented.
+Through namespaces, tags, and subtags, entire taxonomic systems can be represented.

 * Tags may evolve over time as an organizational vocabulary changes.

-* Tags managed in Admin view remain in sync with the tags managed in Assets view, which ensures metadata governance and integrity.
+* Tags managed in Assets as a Cloud Service remain in sync with the tags managed in Assets view, which ensures metadata governance and integrity.

 To be able to apply tags to assets, you must first create a namespace and then create and add tags to it.
 You can also create tags and add them to an existing namespace.
 Any tags that you create at the root-level are automatically added to the Standard Tags namespace.
 You can then add the Tags field to the metadata form so that it displays on the Asset details page.
 After configuring these settings, you can start applying tags to assets.